 Engage with our community

-There’s always so much is happening across our ANZIC community – in our region and all around the world.
-Catch up with the latest news, events, and opportunities to explore, educate, engage in the world of scientific drilling.
+There’s always so much happening across our ANZIC community – in our region and all around the world.
+Catch up with the latest news, events, and find ways to engage even more deeply in the world of scientific drilling.

 Understanding volcano systems to mitigate threats: Acacia Clark on Expedition 398